Hyrules/VRSuspender/README.md

 **How to use :**

+1. Download the latest release
-1. Start this application
+2. Start this application
-2. Start monitoring for SteamVR
+3. Start monitoring for SteamVR
-3. Start SteamVR.
+4. Start SteamVR.

 If you have any monitored process in your list they will be suspended or killed.
 They will automatically resume after you exit SteamVR.
 You can either Suspend, Kill or keep Running the process.